olakusibe/ibm_python_project_for_data_engineering/readme.md

 ### Python for Data Engineering (IBM Project)
-1. ETL Basics
-2. Webscraping
+The ETL project covers the following techniques
+1. Extract Using Web Scraping
-3. Extract Using API
+2. Extract Using API
+3. Transform Columns data
+4. Load to CSV or JSON
+5. Log the process